🔍 SynthScan

 Patterns carry a severity (CRITICAL = 10, HIGH = 5, MEDIUM = 2, LOW = 1 points).

-2. The scanner walks every source file in the target directory, tests each line against every applicable pattern, and computes:
+2. The scanner walks every source file in the target directory and applies five layers of detection:

-• the Synthetic Code Score and severity breakdown,
+• the Synthetic Code Score, severity breakdown, and a per-directory score table,

 • the file path and line number for each hit.